wswebcreation/wdio-appium/README.md

 - [ ] Install carthage with the following command

         brew install carthage

+- [ ] Install Git if you don't have it yet, you can check that by opening a terminal and enter this command

+        git

+    You should get some logs about `git`, if not download it from [here](https://git-scm.com/downloads)

 - [ ] Install Appium with the following command